Sam23599/Tick-Data-to-VWAP/README.md

 This project is licensed under the MIT License.

 Feel free to modify this README.md to better suit your project's details and structure.
 If you have any questions or need further assistance, don't hesitate to reach out.

-    ```csharp
-    Replace "your-username" and "your-repository" with your actual GitHub username and repository name.
-Adjust the instructions and details based on your specific project requirements.
-    ```